 We will retain your information for a reasonable period or as long as the law requires and for the specific purposes for which it was obtained.
-Generally speaking, your information will be retained for a minimum period of six years but possibly longer, depending on the circumstances of the matter, our legal and regulatory requirements and the risk to us of any future claims.
+Generally speaking, your information will be retained for a period of six years but possibly longer, depending on the circumstances of the matter, our legal and regulatory requirements and the risk to us of any future claims.

-You have the right to request us to provide you with access and rectification of your personal information.
+You have the right to request us to provide you with access to and rectification of your personal information.
 In some circumstances you have the right to restrict or object to the way in which we process your information or to request the erasure of it.
 You may have the right to ask us to transfer your personal information to another person or business.

 You have a right for your information not to be used for marketing purposes.
-We normally seek your consent before using your information for marketing purposes.
+We would ordinarily seek your consent before using your information for marketing purposes.
 If you are our client, you will be given the opportunity to opt in or out of marketing.
 You can change your mind at any time.
 If we have obtained your consent to process your personal information, you can withdraw that consent at any time by contacting us.

 You have a right to lodge a complaint with the supervisory authority.
 The supervisory authority in the UK is the Information Commissioner’s Office (www.ico.org.uk).